kannans89/graphql-learning/8.Schema/schema.md

 ![1_student_query](https://user-images.githubusercontent.com/9062443/44244618-714f9a80-a1f2-11e8-84dd-d948ca0e0913.png)

-**Now lets run the application by  .
-We read the file schema.graphql and convert into string using 'utf-8' and storing in variable typeDefs , this is similar to the helloword example we did before , only difference is as the schema get bigger we are creating and storing in separate file *schema.graphql* and resover functions can get bigger so in file *resolvers.js** - add this to comment section

 **Note** : We can replace the students.json with a RESTful api call to retrieve student data or even a real database like mysql or mongodb.
 GraphQL becomes a thin wrapper around your original application layer to improve performance .